RalphSimon/02-responsive_layout/README.md

 # The Tools I've used
 -----------------

-To help decide on the color scheme I've used a couple of helpfull tools.
+To help decide on the color scheme I've used a couple of helpful tools.
 To help pick the colors I relied on:

 * https://color.adobe.com/
 This helps you get color palettes based on general color rules like monochromatic, analogous, etc.